 Here’s what I did.

 It is actually easier to work with pretzel sticks rather than regular shaped pretzels, but that’s all I had.
 Crush pretzel sticks – about 10-oz. will yield 2 cups crushed pretzels.
 That’s all you’ll need.

-Add butter and mix ingredients together.
+Add brown sugar and melted butter and mix ingredients together.

 Meanwhile, soften cream cheese in mixing bowl.
 Add sugar and 8-oz. cool whip.
 Cream all the ingredients together with an electric mixer until smooth.

+Meanwhile, boil water.
 Stir in 1 large or 2 small packages of strawberry gelatin.
 Dissolve the gelatin in boiling water.

 Stir in thawed strawberries.
 Allow mixture to thicken.
 I usually put it in the freezer about 30 minutes to allow it to thicken.

 Spread thickened strawberry mixture over top of cream cheese layer.
 I usually place the mixture back in the freezer another 30 minutes to set the topping.

 You can cover the whole strawberry surface with cool whip or just dollop whipped cream on top like the picture.